Explore Sri Lanka, December 2011

 Tracing The History Of Alavala

 Our journey began with the hopes of seeking out Alavala Caves.
-However, we were met by much more than what one would expect – rocky crevices, and pungent nooks and crannies.
+However, we were met with much more than what one would expect – rocky crevices, and pungent nooks and crannies.
 Instead the caves were where exciting archaeological findings were made, no less than unearthing fossils of ancient ‘hunters and gatherers’ – an entire livelihood of the Alavala Prehistoric Man.

 Along the Kirindiwela- Nittambuwa main road just opposite the renowned Attanagalla Raja Maha Viharaya in the Gampaha District, a signboard directs to a turn off to Alavala Road.
 About two to three kilometres along the Alavala Road we reach Potgul-len Raja Maha Viharaya.
 The temple premises of 60 acres encompass the three caves that are located in the surroundings: Vihara Lena (cave of the temple), Potgul Lena (library cave) and Thapo Lena (hermit cave).
 Ven.
 Kamburawala Vajira Thero, the chief incumbent of the temple, graciously gave us an account of the many historical findings of the caves.
 Read more